Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 1 – Sun and bug protection: There is very little shade so wear sunscreen and spray yourself down with bug spray.

-2 – Snacks: Bags are allowed so pack your own water and snacks but they have frozen treats and crunchy snacks available at their snack station if you need to refuel.
-There are picnic tables with umbrellas throughout the middle of the grounds if you need to take a break in some shade.
+2 – Snacks: Bags are allowed, so pack your own water and snacks.
+However, if you need to refuel, they have frozen treats and crunchy snacks available at their snack station.
+There are picnic tables with umbrellas throughout the grounds if you need to take a break in some shade.

-3 – Strollers: You can bring a stroller but you’ll be walking on grass so make sure your wheels do well off-roading.
+3 – Strollers: You can bring a stroller, but since you’ll be walking on grass, make sure your wheels are well-suited for off-roading.

 When is the best time to visit?

 Weekends attract the most visitors.
-Try the weekdays if seeking smaller crowds.
+Try the weekdays if seeking smaller crowds at Critchlow.

 You can expect to stay anywhere from one to two hours.